The cruise control function helps you to maintain your driving speed at a speed that you choose, called the cruising speed.

 The cruise control function is interrupted:

 - when you press the 1 switch.
-In this case, the speed is no longer stored;
+In this case, there is no stored speed;

-The warning light 7 disappears from the instrument panel to confirm that the function is no longer active.
+Warning light 6 and the message “Cruise control OFF” disappear from the instrument panel to confirm that the function has stopped.

 Putting the cruise control on standby or switching it off does not cause a rapid reduction in speed: you must brake by depressing the brake pedal.